MicrosoftDocs/power-platform/power-platform/admin/manage-user-account-synchronization.md

    Your URL should look like: https://<em>contoso</em>.crm.dynamics.com?whr=*<http://sts1.fabrikam.com/adfs/services/trust>*

-   Send this URL to your Dynamics 365 apps users and encourage them to bookmark it.
+   Send this URL to your users and encourage them to bookmark it.